 The resistors use colored rings to identify their resistance in Ohms.
 The other parts have numbers, but you may need a magnifying glass to read them!
 Capacitors have their value in Farads (usually picoFarads).
-For example, "104" means 10 with four zeroes after it; that's 100,000pF (picoFarad), which is also 0.1uF (microFarad).
+For example, "104" means 10 with four zeroes after it; that's 100,000pF (picoFarads).
+To add to the fun, this is often written as 0.1uF (microFarads).
+A microFarad is a millionth of a Farad, and a million picoFarads.

-ICs have room for a part number, but it's hidden between extra letters (i.e. the 1802 is actually marked CDP1802ACE).
+ICs have room for a part number, but it's hidden between extra letters.
+For example, the 1802 is actually marked "CDP1802ACE".
 Leave the ICs in their packaging until you're ready to install them.
 They are easily damaged by static electricity.
 You know that tiny little spark you get if you touch something metal after petting the cat or walking across a carpet?
 That's static electricity.
 In the microscopic world inside an IC, it hits like a lightning strike.
 KABOOM!
 Your IC is dead.

 Note: U8 and C6 are optional parts to expand memory to 64k.
 They are not supplied with the standard kit.
+You can order them from me, or from the sources in the parts list on page 5.